SergeyVorobiev/M88-GameStick-Patch/README.md

 7. Android always produces D-PAD codes for D-PAD - 19,20,21,22 even if a joystick generates axis HAT_X/Y, but RetroArch does not understand it, for that reason it's practically impossible to just hardcode android keys for 'every' controller right in retroarch.cfg file, (to forget about bug-y input autodetection) even though it should be possible in theory.
-8. For some reason, some games, being run from stick's UI directly, become unresponsive, run such games from RetroArch64 main menu.
+8. For some reason, some games, being run from stick's UI directly, do not pick up key codes automatically, run such games from RetroArch64 main menu.
 9. If for some reason RetroArch64 is unresponsive, you have to edit its configuration file manually.
-Go to *system/etc/retroarch.cfg*, copy it to your SD card, fix it manually and put back with Total Commander, then click **Reset RetroArch64 Config** option in **Apps** to generate actual retroarch.cfg with resolved SD card paths.
+Go to *system/etc/retroarch.cfg*, copy it to your SD card, fix it manually, and put it back with Total Commander, then click **Reset RetroArch64 Config** option in **Apps** to generate actual retroarch.cfg with resolved SD card paths.

 ## Graphic Settings